nicholastickle/prompt-library/README.md

 A central repository for storing and running reusable prompts from the terminal using the Claude API.

+You start off with a simple interactive chat with Claude.
+You can then inject any saved prompts into the chat as and when you need them.
+You can then continue to chat with Claude with the info from the prompt now added to the chat.

 Prompts are stored as Markdown files with **frontmatter metadata**, making them easy to version control and reuse.

-You can also start interactive chats with Claude directly from your terminal.

 ---